Skip to content

 Multi-turn conversation evaluation pairs per-turn scoring with a trace-level resolution check to catch failures that compound across turns.

-A conversational agent can score 100% on per-turn brand alignment while resolving 40% of customer issues — every reply is polite and policy-compliant, but the conversation never reaches a fix.
-Per-turn scoring sees only local quality; it cannot tell whether the agent dropped a fact from turn 2 or kept the customer in a polite loop without progress.
+A conversational agent can score 100% on per-turn brand alignment while resolving 40% of issues — every reply is polite and policy-compliant, but the conversation never reaches a fix.
+Per-turn scoring sees only local quality.
+It cannot tell whether the agent dropped a fact from turn 2 or kept the user in a polite loop.
 (Braintrust, 2026)

-Trace-level scoring evaluates the conversation as one unit against a goal-completion criterion (typically binary: "was the issue resolved?").
-It catches the across-turn failures per-turn scoring is blind to but produces a coarse verdict that hides which turn caused the drift.
-Both scores are needed, and the most diagnostic case is when they disagree.
+Trace-level scoring grades the conversation as one unit against a goal-completion criterion (typically binary: "was the issue resolved?").
+It catches the across-turn failures per-turn scoring is blind to, but its verdict is coarse and hides which turn drifted.
+Both are needed.
+The diagnostic case is when they disagree.

 Per-turn Trace-level What it means